Alan Wilder: Joining as a touring musician

+1982: A Broken Frame

+Depeche Mode in 1982; Wilder on the centre-right.

-In July 1982, the band, without Wilder, went into the studio in London to record their second album, A Broken Frame, which was released in September 1982, and the band, with Wilder, supported it with the A Broken Frame Tour, which ran from October 1982 through May 1983 with shows in the UK, Europe, the US and Asia.
+In July 1982, the band, without Wilder, went into the studio in London to record their second album, A Broken Frame, which was released in September 1982.
+As a way of explaining Wilder's exclusion from the sessions, Fletcher said in contemporary interviews that "at the moment he [Wilder] is a live session man.
+He just plays live for us, not in the studio, but that might change."

+After the release of the album, the band, with Wilder, supported it with the A Broken Frame Tour, which ran from October 1982 through May 1983 with shows in the UK, Europe, the US and Asia.
 It was during the UK leg of the tour, in October 1982, that Wilder was officially inducted into the band.
 His induction was without fanfare; producer Daniel Miller simply phoned Wilder to let him know that he was an official member of the band.
+Said songwriter and original member Martin Gore, "after Vince [Clarke] left and went to form Yazoo, we were getting ready to record a new album.
+Alan [Wilder] started playing with us, but we wanted to make certain that any change in direction in our music wasn't attributable to Alan joining.
+We needed to show we were capable of musical alteration by ourselves.
+So we recorded A Broken Frame with that in mind, although Alan will be playing on our tours when we perform songs from the album.
+Now we feel free for him to be a full time recording member of the group now that the change in pattern has been established!"

-In mid-November, while still on tour but on a break between the UK and European legs, the band (now including Wilder) went back to the studio to record a new song, "Get the Balance Right!".
+In mid-November, while still on tour but on a break between the UK and European legs, the band, now including Wilder, went back to the studio to record a new song, "Get the Balance Right!".
 The song was released as a non-album single in January 1983, before the US and Asian legs of the tour.
-Wilder co-wrote the single's b-side, "The Great Outdoors!", for the single with Martin Gore.
-Wilder was also responsible for creating the 12" remix of the "Balance", cutting up tape and re-assembling it by hand to make the remix.
+Wilder co-wrote the single's b-side, "The Great Outdoors!", for the single with Gore.
+Wilder was also responsible for creating the 12" remix of the "Get the Balance Right!", cutting up tape and re-assembling it by hand to make the remix.